Rock Identification Guide

 Composition: dolomite and fossils

-Metamorphoses to: marble
+Metamorphoses to marble

 Environment: Sea water, high in magnesium, flows through porous limestone and replaces some of the calcium with magnesium turning limestone into dolostone.
 Fossils are plants or animals that have been preserved in rock as organic carbon, chitin, or some mineral that replaced the original tissue.
-When an animal or plant dies its body can end up being buried by mud or other sediments.
+When an animal or plant dies, its body can end up being buried by mud or other sediments.
 The hard parts (skeleton, teeth, shell) and sometimes tissue (leaves, flowers, muscle, cartilage) may be preserved when the sediments become rock.

 Distinguishing Characteristics: Grey with fossils that are visible.
 Anything that looks like it was once alive may be a fossil.
 Fossils are often the same colour as the rocks in which they are found.